DonovanLoSg/cleaning-dsolutions/README.md

 Some actions requires a bit more of user's attention to prevent unwanted results.
 They are in yellow as warnings. (e.g. 'Delete') and those in red (e.g. 'Confirm Deletion').

-Others colors, like green, are used to provide positive affirmation (e.g. Save) and cyan for indicating more information ('View Comments')
+Other colors, like green, are used to provide positive affirmation (e.g. Save) and cyan for indicating more information ('View Comments')

 #### Fonts

 Google fonts are used for this project.

-The 'Roboto' font is chosen as the main font of the site due to it's readability and neatness.
+The 'Roboto' font is chosen as the main font of the site due to its readability and neatness.

-'Baloo Tamma 2' is selected for the splash page wordings as well as for the page title due to it's clean look.
+'Baloo Tamma 2' is selected for the splash page wordings as well as for the page title due to its clean look.

 To differentiate article titles from other text, 'Lora' fonts are used.